 What We Do

-LHFC is a not for profit community interest company that has operated successfully across the regional & national homeless sector since 2007.
+LHFC is a registered charity that has operated successfully across the regional & national homeless sector since 2007.

 The club uses sport in particular football (but not exclusively), to engage with marginalised men and women from across Merseyside who are affected or experiencing homelessness or are likely to in the future without intervention.